andyayala/RPiSSH-AppleScript/README.md

 This AppleScript application can be mofified to fit your needs.

-You can connect to your raspberry pi or nany other machine that is properly configured using ssh with this applet.
+You can connect to your raspberry pi or any other machine that is properly configured using ssh with this applet.
 Unfortunately AppleScript only works on MacOS.

 ----------------------------------------------------------------------